 = reduced liquid density (unitless),

-Lohrentz et al. original paper presents a typographical error in Equation (19.26).
+Lohrenz et al. original paper presents a typographical error in Equation (19.26).
 Here it is written as originally proposed by Jossi, Stiel and Thodos (1962).
 All four parameters listed above have to be calculated as a function of critical properties in order to apply Equation (19.26).
-Lohrentz et al. original paper uses scientific units, here we present the equivalent equations in field (English) units.
+Lohrenz et al. original paper uses scientific units, here we present the equivalent equations in field (English) units.

 zj = mole composition of the i-th component in the mixture,

 MWi = molecular weight of the i-th component (lbm/lbmol)

 = viscosity of the i-th component at low pressure (cp):

 [ if Tri ≤ 1.5 ]

 Tri = reduced temperature for the i-th component (T/Tci),